 If you’re looking for a credit card that gives you AirMiles and Reward points, then you can’t go wrong with the Citi PremierMiles Card.
-With a modest 1.2 Citi Miles for every S$1 spend locally and 2 Citi Miles for every S$1 spent overseas you can very quickly scale your Citi Reward Miles.
+With 1.2 Citi Miles for every S$1 spent locally and 2 Citi Miles for every S$1 spent overseas you can very quickly scale your Citi Reward Miles.
 Not only that but the transfer of Citi Miles to Krisflyer Miles is 1-for-1 and your Citi Miles NEVER EXPIRE.
 Although you do have to pay a minimal S$25 transfer fee.
 Lastly, you can turn your miles into cash with a cash rebate on any purchases of 1,400 Citi Miles = S$10 cash rebate (0.85% cashback on all purchases uncapped).

 Pro’s of Citibank PremierMiles Card:

 - 1-for-1 Citibank Miles to a wide range of airline AirMile programs, including KrisFlyer, Asia Miles, Executive Club, Etihad Guest, Qantas, Qatar and Flying Blue.

 - Great reward point transfers on hotel loyalty programs of 1 Citi Mile = 1 IHG Rewards Club point and 1 Citi Mile = 1.5 Hilton Honours points.

 - Collect and generate Citi Miles that NEVER EXPIRE, so you can enjoy your rewards when you choose!